FAIR-Expertise-Hub/awesome-ontologies-social-sciences/README.md

 - [DBpedia Ontology](https://www.dbpedia.org/resources/ontology/): a cross-domain ontology of 700 classes developed by DBpedia, a a crowd-sourced community.
 It is based on infoboxes within Wikipedia.
 - [Friend of a Friend (FOAF)](http://xmlns.com/foaf/0.1/#sec-foafproject): Ontology to provide a collection of basic terms (and relationships thereof) that can be used in Web pages for people, groups, companies and other kinds of thing.
 - [Theory database](https://theory-database.appspot.com/) - Searchable database of ontologies representing theories of behaviour change (status: prototype).
-- [Wordnet](https://wordnet.princeton.edu/): Lexical database of the English language
+- [Wordnet](https://wordnet.princeton.edu/): lexical database of the English language that groups nouns, verbs, adjectives and adverbs into 'synsets'.

 ## Concepts and Variables
 _Controlled lists of terms, concepts and variables_